Welcome to MQL4

 2-The easy way:

-MetaTrader has been shipped with a very good IDE (Integrated Development Editor) called MetaEditor which has these features:
+MetaTrader has been shipped with a very good IDE (Integrated Development Editor), called MetaEditor, which has the following features:

-1- Text editor with the feature of highlighting different constructions of MQL4 language while you are writing/reading code.
+1- A text editor that highlights different constructions of the MQL4 language while you are writing/reading code.

-2- Easy to compile your program, just click F5 and the MetaEditor will make all the hard work for you and produces the “ex4” file.
+2- Your program is easy to compile; just click F5 and the MetaEditor will do all the hard work for you.
+It also produces the ".ex4" file.

-3- Showing what the wrong in your code in the Error Tab. (see figure 2).
+3- Errors in your code are shown in the Error Tab (see Figure 2).

-4- Built-in a reference book that you can access by highlighting the keyword you want to know more about it then press F1.
+4- A built-in reference book can be accessed by highlighting the keyword you want to know more about it and then pressing F1.

 Figure 2 MetaEditor 4

-In the coming lessons we are going to know more about MetaEditor.
+In the following chapter we are going to learn more about MetaEditor.

-Today I just came to say hello, tomorrow we will start the real works and will study the Syntax of MQL4.
+Today I just came to say hello.
+Tomorrow we will start the real work – we will study the syntax of MQL4.

 See you